Arathurs/FlowCode/README.md

   - Display a list of 50 random colors which are passed down to child components from a container parent component, which stores the all 50 colors and a selected color in it's state.
   - Users can pick a color from the list which will then become the active color.
   - The element displaying the active color will highlight with a border upon being designated by the user.
 The active color will also be displayed at the top of the screen in it's rgb form.
 For example, navy blue would be `rbg(0,0,128)`.
 Users can switch active colors by simply clicking another.
   - Display a 'Reset' button.
-When 'Reset' is clicked state and therefore the color list UI is updated with 50 random new colors.
+When 'Reset' is clicked, state and therefore the color list and UI, is updated with 50 random new colors.

 ### Technologies Used